 BPC lawyers are a boutique law firm who specialise exclusively in personal injury claims for plaintiffs.
 All of our partners are accredited specialists in personal injury law certified by the Law Society of New South Wales.
 We pride ourselves on providing a personal level of service to ensure a good working relationship with each of our clients.
 Many of our clients are in vulnerable situations due to their injuries and having a lawyer who is familiar with their file and who is friendly and approachable as the claim progresses removes a lot of the stress associated with litigation.

 Feel free to take advantage of our no obligation initial consultation to investigate your potential personal injury claim.
-We guarantee that your case will be managed by a partner who is an accredited specialist ensuring that you get the best possible level of service, support and results.
+At BPC Lawyers, we don’t promise the world only to send your case to a junior lawyer.
+Your case will be managed by a partner, ensuring you get the best level of service, support and results.
 We take pride in being the lawyers who other lawyers trust.
 BPC Lawyers have specialised in compensation claims for plaintiffs for over 30 years, ensuring our clients receive the compensation they deserve.